rahularepaka/Recipe-Generator/README.md

 - Json in-built library
 - Date and Time in-built library

-## How to Run
+## 🏃‍ How to Run 🏃‍
 - clone the repo
 - Open the file and go to 25th line to replace the file location
 - Run the main .py file
 - Enter the Ingredient or food related dish
-- Once done, the text file with list of recipes will be present in the same cloned repo folder
+- Once done, the text file with list of recipes will be present in the folder

 ## 🪓 Tools 🪓
 - VScode - Text Editor